Silverbullet069/til/11ty/11ty-cheatsheet.md

     - `date: git Created`: resolve to the file's first git commit.
     - `date: "2025-01-01"`: enclosed double quotes.
     - `date: 2025-01-01`: no double quotes.
-- There are a few globally supplied data values that can be used inside template files:
-  - `pkg`: the local project's `package.json` data.
-  - `pagination`: using the `pagination` key in front matter, this divides data into chunks for multiple output pages.
-  - `collections`: lists of all of your content, grouped by tags.
-Use dot notation (i.e. `collections.featuredWork`).
-  - `page`: has information about the current page.
-  - `eleventy`: contains 11ty-specific data from env vars.